It is hard to describe the mole with peanut butter and chocolate recipe unless you’ve tasted it yourself.

 Here are some options that I recommend, but you can try others, too.

-Classic Pairing: Chicken Mole
+Classic Chicken Mole

 If you have ever had a chicken mole in a Mexican restaurant, you already know this version works perfectly.

 Top with sesame seeds and serve with rice or tortillas.
+This will make a traditional Mexican mole dish with peanut butter and chocolate.

 Tacos or Enchiladas